abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 37: February 7, 2018

+Today's Progress: Continued advanced FCC algorithm challenges.

+Thoughts: Got all but 2 of the tests passing now on the phone number validation.
+These last two are tricky to make false without making valid numbers false too!

+Link to work: n/a

 ### Day 36: February 6, 2018

 Today's Progress: Continued advanced FCC algorithm challenges.